aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 on, I proofread UI text, wrote Help docs, wrote business requirements, and created design documentation in addition to designing, coding, and testing software.

+I've created documentation in HTML, reStructuredText, and Markdown.

 Goals
 =====
 I've been developing software since 1997, so I know that the vast majority of